gfvioli/.dotfiles/README.md

-This is a full guide to get a working version of Ubuntu (WSL) from scratch to fully setup.
+This is a full guide to get a working version of Ubuntu (WSL) from scratch to fully setup while using standard linux commands.
+At the boottom I have the setup using Nix Home-Manager.

 ## Installing essentials